Carmel College, Darlington

-The current principal is Melanie Kane.
+The current principal is Melanie Kane, with deputies Sarah Thornton and Monita Atkinson.

+The college includes various Catholic aspects, such as a Chapel, student-led liturgies during morning form and weekly masses in the Chapel, crucifixes in each classroom, and liturgy assemblies at the end of each term.
+Notably, at the end of each year, Carmel hosts a large end-of-year mass, where the entire college gathers in the sports hall at the same time to celebrate the liturgy together.

 Admissions

 Carmel College is the town's only Catholic secondary school.
 It has four main feeder schools at Primary level.
 These are St Teresa's RC Primary, St Bede's RC Primary, St Augustine's RC Primary and Holy Family RC Primary.
-There is also another school, Abbey Road Junior School, which feeds Carmel; although this school is not Catholic, it is local to Carmel.
+There is also a neighouring school, Abbey; despite being non-Catholic, Abbey still brings a small number of students into Carmel each year.
+The school admits roughly 200 students per year, with the 6th form admitting an additional 150.
 Carmel also has a sixth form.